 Do you take a big picture approach when analyzing a situation?
 Are you interested in finding sustainable solutions to societyís most pressing issues?
 Pursuing a bachelorís degree in Geography at the University of North Texas might be for you.

 Geographers solve complex environmental problems associated with population growth, urban sprawl, climate change, natural disasters and public health.
 Likewise, geographic expertise is highly marketable and offers an advantage in an increasingly competitive job market.

 Careers in geography include:

 Our Bachelor of Arts and Bachelor of Science degree programs not only give you the skills and knowledge you need to make a difference but also to succeed in a dynamic world.

 We offer a hands-on approach to completing necessary course work.
 This approach allows you to immediately apply classroom learning to ongoing research projects and field work conducted in the Department of Geography.

 You can pursue degree concentrations in earth science, regional science (human geography) or archeology (B.S. degree only).
 Course work focuses on:

 You can also earn credit through an approved internship or as part of a specialized course taught at one of our international field schools in the British Isles, Ghana or China.

-Our faculty members are renowned scientists and scholars who work in Texas and surrounding areas and also conduct international research in Asia, Africa and Latin America.
+Our faculty members are renowned scientists and scholars who work in Texas and surrounding areas and also conduct research in Asia, Africa and Latin America.
 Their cutting-edge research focuses on: